 Spices – it is optional to add spices to your batter but it can add delicious extra flavors.
 The best addition are 1/2 teaspoon of garlic salt, paprika, oregano or cumin.

-Paleo tortillas can be eaten in replacement of your regular store-bought tortillas.
-They are delicious with chicken fajita, beef fajita, Greek chicken souvlaki or simply roasted vegetables.
+Those tacos can be eaten in replacement of your regular store-bought tortillas.
+They are delicious with chicken fajita, beef fajita, Greek chicken souvlaki or simply roasted vegetables if you are vegan.

-This paleo tortillas recipe is an easy zucchini recipe to use your leftover summer zucchini.
-However if you don’t have zucchini on hands and you crave a good tortilla you can try my recipes below:
+Those keto tacos shells are great to add zucchini to your plate or to use your leftover summer zucchini.
+However if you don’t have zucchini on hands and you crave a good tortilla you can try the others keto wraps recipes below:

 Prepare a baking tray covered with baking paper.
+Slightly oil the paper with olive oil to avoid the tacos shells to stick to the paper.
 Set aside.

-Using a grater, finely grate the zucchini.
-Squeeze the extra zucchini juice with your hands.
+Wash the zucchini, keep skin on and use a grater to finely grate the zucchini.
+Squeeze the grated zucchini with your hands to extract the zucchini juice.
+The best is to wrap grated zucchini in a clean towel and sueeze them to release all the liquid.
 Discard the zucchini juice.
 Press the grated zuchini into a measuring cup until it reach 1 cup.

-Bake for 20-30 minutes or until the tortilla gets brown on the side and hold together.
+Bake for 20-30 minutes or until the shells gets brown on the side and hold together.

 Cool down on a rack to keep them moist.